Q. Is VDSM a secret service?

 Q. How long is my Declaration of no Objection valid?

 A. The Declaration of No Objection is in principle valid for five years, as long as you are working in the same Position of Confidentiality.
 A security screening will be conducted upon expiration in order to renew.
-VDSM reserves the right to repeal it at any time if we have indications that you pose a threat to national security.
+VDSM reserves the right to start a repeat screening which can lead to the Minister withdrawing the Declaration of No Objection if there are any indications that you pose a threat to national security.

 Q. How is my information handled by VDSM?